 The series will trace the roots of U.S. imperialism from the conquest of North America through the creation of a formal and informal overseas empire in the late nineteenth century and to the present day.
 The core focus will be U.S. imperialism and anti-imperialism since World War II, with a particular emphasis on the Americas, Vietnam, and Iraq.

 The Feinberg Series

 The Feinberg Family Distinguished Lecture Series is an event series offered every other academic year by the Department of History at UMass Amherst, thanks to the generosity of Kenneth Feinberg ’67 and associates.
 Each iteration of the series focuses on a “big issue” of clear and compelling concern, generally a policy or social issue, aiming to ground it in historical inquiry, context, analysis, and experience.
 It features a wide variety of events, including lectures, exhibitions, performances, panel discussions, and film.
-Previous themes include: Another World Is Possible: Revolutionary Visions, Past and Present, The U.S. in the Age of Mass Incarceration, Immigration in the Modern Americas, and more.
+Previous themes include: Planet on a Precipice: Histories and Futures of the Environmental Emergency, Another World Is Possible: Revolutionary Visions, Past and Present, The U.S. in the Age of Mass Incarceration, Immigration in the Modern Americas, and more.
 See links for audio and video of previous events.

 The 2022-2023 series is presented in collaboration with the Ellsberg Initiative for Peace and Democracy and more than 3 dozen university and community partners.